theMimolet/kiwi-menu-contributions/README.md

 ## Known Issues

 - Recent Applications menu is cleared after log out.
 This is limitation of Gnome shell

-## Future implementations
-- [x] add translations
-- [x] option to hide default Gnome Power options in QuickSettings
-- [ ] Force quit to rebuild using popup window with a list of killable apps instead of crossair
-- [ ] ...

 ## Contributing Translations